 A mid-career entrepreneur, he made the decision after being introduced to the lean startup model at his job with the Economic Development Board (EDB).

-Deric Lim is the ‘Hawker Food Guru’ who left his position as an NTU environmental engineer for Fastbee.
+‘Hawker Food Guru’ Deric Lim left his position as an NTU environmental engineer for Fastbee.
 He now eats his way to the best meals for the Fastbee menu.

 Kar Kiat laughs that he and Deric had to eat so much hawker food as homework.
-Fortunately for Deric, he ran marathons, but Kar Kiat bemoans that he gained so much weight.
+Fortunately for Deric, he ran marathons, but Kar Kiat bemoaned that he gained so much weight.

 Hidayat Rohaizad is their ‘Food Racer’, the logistics coordinator as well as the occasional ‘Auntie Killer’.